jhthompson/bg-hoard/nx-notes.md

 - if different library wants to use part of your code, but not all of it

-- nx recommendation is to put as much code in to libraries
+- nx recommendation is to put as much code in to libraries as reasonably possible (libraries are the unit in nx)
-- at some point in future, could re-use code in different application
+  - at some point in future we could re-use code in a different application

-- in typical nx app,
+- ex. in typical nx app:
   - each route will be own feature library
+  - `/home`
+  - `/games`

 # Day 2